RonPeled1996/JEWELS/README.md

 Sersic model _(2d ndarray)_

 * _**class**_ **PIEMD** _**(grid_x, grid_y, center_x, center_y, eps, phi, sigma_v, r_core, D_l, D_s, D_ls, pixel_in_DD=** 0.04/3600 **, pixels_in_x=** 1 **, pixels_in_y=** 1 **)**_:
 A galaxy cluster parametric model (from "glafic (2022)" appendix B.6 & B.7).
-In the following, FOV = Field Of View, that is, the galaxy cluster image that you try to fit this model to.
+<br />*In the following, FOV = Field Of View, that is, the galaxy cluster image that you try to fit this model to.
 If you are not using the model for fitting, you can stay with the defaults.

     - **Args:**
 <br />**grid_x** _(int or 1d/2d ndarray)_: the x coordiante in pixels to calculate the model on, in pixels.